spacetelescope/jwst/docs/jwst/pipeline/main.rst

 with any other reference file.

-As a result, there are a few pipelines that no longer exist explicitly by name, since they were only a configuration file for an already existing pipeline class.
+As a result, there are a few pipelines that no longer exist explicitly by name, because they were only a configuration file for an already existing pipeline class.
 The pipelines continue to operate correctly for the specific cases, because the step parameter references pulled from CRDS will have the correct configuration.
 The following table lists the deprecated configuration files and